John Christopher Hartwick: Hartwick Seminary

-Hartwick had benefited financially from Cooper’s indiscriminate leasing deals and left instructions in his will for the founding of a public seminary.
+Hartwick had benefited financially from Cooper's indiscriminate leasing deals and left instructions in his will for the founding of a public seminary.
 However he made the task difficult by designating Jesus Christ as his heir.
 The seminary did not open until 15 years after his death.

 Hartwick's choice as director of the seminary had been Dr. John Christopher Kunze a leading Lutheran theologian.
 Prominent political and religious leaders Jeremiah Van Rensselaer and Frederick Muhlenberg convinced Dr. Kunze to direct the seminary and teach theology at his home in New York City.
 Also benefiting from Hartwick's endowments were Rev. Anthony Braun who taught sciences and languages in Albany and Rev. John Frederick Ernst who taught elementary school on the Hartwick land patent.

 The school first known as the Hartwick Seminary, eventually became Hartwick College.
-Hartwick College traces its founding to the death of John Christopher Hartwick in 1796.
 During the 1920s, the Trustees of Hartwick Seminary voted to close the seminary and use the funds to open a new college in the nearby city of Oneonta, New York.